 The HLAG joint venture participates in the container transport business across all major global routes, and it distributes its operations across diverse geographical markets.
 As a result, this business does not expose the Company to a restricted group of geographical markets, allowing possible market contingencies on certain routes to be offset but still leaving it exposed to global variations.
-Even with a global service network, HLAG's relative exposure is above the industry average on Transatlantic and Latin American routes and below average on Asia-Europe and Transpacific routes.
+Even with a global service network, HLAG's relative exposure is above the industry average on Transatlantic, Latin American and Middle East routes and below average on Asia-Europe and Transpacific routes.
+After the May 2017 merger of HLAG and UASC (see Note 40 of these Consolidated Financial Statements for more information), HLAG incorporated UASC's service network and its important cargo volumes along Asia-Europe and Middle East routes and, therefore, its relative exposure to the main global routes became more balanced.